0xSTVNDZ/TributePage/README.md

 ## Project Status
-Project is: _inprogress_
+Project is: _complete_

 ## Room for Improvement
-- add more info

-To do:
-- begin
+- Figure out how to make the bullet points show up

 <!-- CONTRIBUTING -->
 ## Contributing